You started building your app before you knew what it was, didn’t you? Well, that is certainly what I did.

 I just grepped for files containing my old name “TLDR” in this instance.
 These variables needed to be changed:

-• return value of getMainComponentName in android/app/src/main/java/com/slackbird/MainActivity.java .
-That is the name of your main component in JavaScript portion.
+getMainComponentNameinandroid/app/src/main/java/com/slackbird/MainActivity.java.
+That is the name of your main component in JavaScript portion. packageinandroid/app/src/main/java/com/PROJECT/MainApplication.java- Application name in

 React part